elynch78/Metro-Express/README.md

 ![Blink led](Images/gif-led.gif)

-### Wiring

-No wiring was needed, the Metro express had the neopixel.

 ### Reflection
-The led was changing too fast in the beginning, so I made the time.sleep (.5) seconds long so you could see each color fully before it switched to the next.
+The led was changing too fast in the beginning that I could barely tell it was changing, so I made the time.sleep (.5) seconds long so you could see each color fully before it switched to the next.
 It was easy to add more colors once you got the first 2 running, you would just copy the above code format, and then change the color you have written and the numbers for the color calibration.